 A: Generally speaking at least two images are required to produce a lenticular effect using special software.
 In the case of a 2 image flip strips of information from each of the two images are combined or interlaced to make up a single digital file.

 Q: How is lenticular printing different from normal printing.

-A: Just about every part of producing lenticular images is diffecult and requires a greater degree of precision than is involved in conventional printing.
-The creative phase of producing the lenticular digital file usually involve dealing with many images that may ultimately be combined to create the final artwork.
-A greater deal of precision is required when laminating the printed piece to the lenticular lens, because both elements must be exactly aligned in order to properly reproduce the lenticular effect.
+A: Just about every part of producing lenticular images is difficult and requires a greater degree of precision than is involved in conventional printing.
+The creative phase of producing the lenticular digital file usually involves dealing with many images that may ultimately be combined to create the final artwork.
+A greater deal of precision is required when laminating the printed piece to the lenticular lense because both elements must be exactly aligned in order to properly reproduce the lenticular effect.

-Q: Why are lenticular prints more expensive that conventional prints.
+Q: Why are lenticular prints more expensive than conventional prints.

 A: Lenticular printing is more technically demanding than conventional printing and requires a higher degree of precision in every stage of production.
 The lenticular lens is a precision optical piece of substrate material that adds considerably to the cost of the final production.
-Laminating the print to the lenticular lens also contributes an additional costly step in production as there is large volume of waste, usually costing much more that conventional printing waste, that we have to account for after production.
+Laminating the print to the lenticular lense also contributes an additional costly step in production as there is a large volume of waste, usually costing much more than conventional printing waste, that we have to account for after production.